About Q Fever

 The organism is highly contagious within domestic herds and will spread quickly through stock.
-Once a herd is infected it will almost invariably spread to neighbouring stock, native and feral animals and sometimes domestic cats and dogs.
+Once a herd is infected it will almost invariably spread to neighbouring stock, native and feral animals, and sometimes domestic cats and dogs.
 Once a herd is infected, it normally remains infected.

 Direct or indirect inhalation of the bacterium is the most common mechanism of human infection.
 However, the human infection can also occur via skin abrasions and splashes of infected material into the eye.
-The consumption of unpasteurised milk from infected cows and goats has accounted for small numbers of Q fever cases.
+The consumption of unpasteurised milk from infected cows and goats has accounted for small numbers of Q Fever cases.

-Signs and symptoms of the disease include:
+Signs and symptoms of Q Fever

 - fever, which may last for up to 4 weeks